gemc/sci-g/examples/cad_imports/README.md

 The output is defined by the entry `+goutput` in the jcard: two files are created simultaneously:
 `TEXT` and `ROOT` format.
-Modify filenames as needed.
-Comment out not needed entries.

-The root file contains the true information and digitized output.
+The root file contains ntuples with true information and digitized output.

 ### Notes